cdktf/cdktf-provider-consul/docs/service.csharp.md

 - *Type:* string

+The TCP address and port to connect to for a TCP check.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/service#tcp Service#tcp}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/service#tcp Service#tcp}

 ---